tawsifrm/PTCG-Dex/README.md

 - Search functionality to allow users to search for a specific Pokemon.
 - Display a list of all the cards related to the searched Pokemon.
 - When a card is selected, show the card image and provide a detailed breakdown of the card's attributes.
+- Create and manage binders to store and organize cards into themed collections.

 ## Setup and Run